 FREE central London event

-This event is free, open to all and there is no need to book.
-Please join us after the seminar for a wine reception in the IHR's Common Room.
+This talk is free, open to all and there is no need to book.
+Please join us for wine in the IHR's Common Room afterwards.